 At all levels of the organisation, including trustees, volunteers are expected to have read and understood this policy, to ensure that they behave in accordance with its principles and requirements.

-Conduct and general standards of behavior
+Conduct and general standards of behaviour

 OYT Scotland encourages volunteers to resolve misunderstandings and problems informally wherever possible, depending on the circumstances.

-However, whether dealt with informally or formally, it is important for a volunteer who may have caused offence to understand that it is no defense to say that they did not intend to do so, or to blame individuals for being over sensitive.
-It is the impact of the behavior, rather than the intent, that counts, and that should shape the solution found both to the immediate problem and to preventing further similar problems in the future.
+However, whether dealt with informally or formally, it is important for a volunteer who may have caused offence to understand that it is no defence to say that they did not intend to do so, or to blame individuals for being over sensitive.
+It is the impact of the behaviour, rather than the intent, that counts, and that should shape the solution found both to the immediate problem and to preventing further similar problems in the future.